All About Rail Car Repairers

-Position Description Diagnose, adjust, repair, or overhaul railroad rolling stock, mine cars, or mass transit rail cars.
+Occupation Description Diagnose, adjust, repair, or overhaul railroad rolling stock, mine cars, or mass transit rail cars.

-Daily Life Of a Rail Car Repairer
+A Day in the Life of a Rail Car Repairer

 - Repair, fabricate, and install steel or wood fittings, using blueprints, shop sketches, and instruction manuals.